Walmer Woodlands

-When propagating plants, it is important to know what species you are working with.
-The only accurate way to do this is by using the scientific binomial name.
-Theoretically, there should only be one binomial name for each plant but there are several authorities, and molecular data is changing our understanding of the relationships between living organisms.
-Walmer Woodlands has a relationship with several organizations, and they do not always agree on how ferns and other plants should be classified.
-Therefore, it becomes important to communicate so that we agree on what plant we are referring to even when there is not a consensus due to the evolving situation.
+When communicating about plants, it is important to identify each species using its scientific binomial name.
+Theoretically, there should only be one binomial name for each plant, but there is more than one authority, and molecular data is changing our understanding of the evolution and relationships between living organisms.
+Organizations that Walmer Woodlands partner with do not always agree on how plants should be classified.
+Therefore, it is important to understand these varying viewpoints to communicate accurately.

 The NC State Plant Toolbox under the guidance of Scott Zona, uses the classification system developed by the Royal Botanical Garden, Kew called Plants of the World Online (POWO).
 POWO provides references to how and when plants were named along with a list of recognized synonyms to help understand some of the name variations.